maxcom/lor-jamwiki/jamwiki-war/src/main/webapp/README.txt

 UPGRADES
 ========

-See the UPGRADE.txt document or http://jamwiki.org/wiki/en/Installation for detailed upgrade instructions.
+See the UPGRADE.txt file or http://jamwiki.org/wiki/en/Installation#Upgrades
+for detailed upgrade instructions.
 In most cases the JAMWiki upgrade process can be handled using an automated process.
 If an upgrade fails please report the error on jamwiki.org, and then follow the manual upgrade steps outlined in the UPGRADE.txt document.

 DATABASE SETTINGS